Employee Experience: What Is It And Does It Matter?

-Derived from the concepts of ‘user’ and ‘customer’ experience, the term employee experience has gained traction in recent years as a way to build and boost organizational culture initiatives, and ultimately the bottom line.
+Derived from the concepts of ‘user’ and ‘customer’ experience, the term employee experience has gained traction in recent years.
+It’s used as a way to build and boost organizational culture initiatives, and ultimately the bottom line.
 Employee Experience plays a big role in shaping Employee Engagement, and can really affect employee wellbeing as well.

 Declaring 2018 The Year of Employee Experience, Forbes defined it as a catch-all term for the broad array of satisfaction, productivity, retention, engagement, diversity, leadership and well-being programs and initiatives that have captivated HR professionals and bloggers for the past few years.

 In essence, employee experience (EX) is the sum of activities, perks, technologies, relationships and development opportunities an employee experiences throughout his or her connection to an organization, from recruitment through to end of employment.
-Josh Bersin, global research analyst and writer on all things HR, sums it up by saying: “Your employee experience is your company.”
+Josh Bersin, a writer on all things HR, sums it up by saying: “Your employee experience is your company.”

 Employee Experience and Organizational Culture

-While elusive to define, a broad characterization of workplace culture is the sum of beliefs, values and attributes that represent and shape how workers interact and get their work done.
-Put simply, it describes “what’s it like to work here.”
+Workplace culture is hard to define.
+We can think of it as the sum of beliefs, values and attributes that represent how employees work and interact.
+Put simply, it describes “what’s it like to work here”.
 Edgar Schein’s Culture Triangle proposes that culture is made up of artifacts, espoused values and underlying beliefs.
-Employee experience could therefore be interpreted as one outcome of culture (as in this healthy/toxic culture provides a positive/negative work experience), but that does not tell the full story.
+Employee experience could therefore be interpreted as one outcome of culture.
+Heathy cultures may lead to healthy experiences, and vice-versa.
+But this does not tell the full story.

-EX has no clear owner across a majority of organizations, in part because it touches on so many factors (such as office design, technology systems, wellness schemes and advancement opportunities), and in part because most engagement surveys limit data collection to assessing leadership, ability to apply one’s strengths to one’s role, and net promoter scores.
+EX, though, has no clear owner across a majority of organizations.
+This is in part because it touches on so many factors (such as office design, technology systems, remote working, wellness schemes and advancement opportunities), and in part because most engagement surveys limit data collection to assessing leadership, ability to apply one’s strengths to one’s role, and net promoter scores.

 In other words, organizations are not measuring EX.
 Further, unless specific activities are designed to address gaps in EX when they are surfaced, employees are left feeling they have not been listened to, and once again, efforts to provide thoughtful feedback are ignored.